binpash/pash/evaluation/eval_script/README.md

 #### Evaluation Server (deathstar)

-We have created a reviewer account on `deathstar`, the machine used for all the results reported in the paper.
+We have created a reviewer account on `deathstar`, the machine used for all the performance results reported in the paper.
 Here _reviewers have to coordinate themselves other to not run checks/experiments at the same time_.
 To use `deathstar`, run a quick check with:

 ```sh
 ssh osdi22@deathstar.ndr.md